gianmarcopinna/gianmarcopinna.github.io/content/publication/workingprogress2/index.md

 ---
-title: "The effect of easing access to credit on firms employment (preliminary)"
+title: "The effect of easing access to credit on firms' employment"

 authors:
 - Gian Marco Pinna